 Until two weeks ago, T. M. Landry College Preparatory School was the most enigmatic school in America.
 Small and with minimal resources, this private school was known for one thing: placing an extraordinary number of black, low-income students in America’s most elite colleges and universities.
 Almost everything else about it was mysterious.

 The school’s founders and namesakes, the married couple Tracey and Michael Landry, had promoted it via a series of viral videos.
-In each of the videos, a young student, usually black, waits in suspense, surrounded by classmates, to find out if he or she has been admitted to a top college—Princeton, Dartmouth, Yale, among others.
+In each of the videos, a young student, usually black, waits in suspense, surrounded by classmates, to find out if he or she has been admitted to a top college—Princeton, Dartmouth, and Yale, among others.
 Invariably, the student gets a happy answer, and the entire room erupts in raucous celebration.

 T. M. Landry is in Breaux Bridge, Louisiana, a high-poverty town of fewer than 10,000.
 The school’s graduates are overwhelmingly black, poor, or both—a socioeconomic segment that, due to pervasive discrimination, is notoriously underrepresented in higher ed.
 Statistically speaking, when a poor black student is admitted to a Harvard or a Yale, it’s a minor miracle.
 The odds of an institution sending graduate after graduate to the Ivy League and similar schools are infinitesimal.
 Watching T. M. Landry’s viral videos was akin to watching lightning strike the same spot not twice, but over and over again.
 Had the Landrys cracked the educational code?